ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

     "category": "General"
   }'
 ```
+A new items was added to the CodingTips database.
+I added a few already and can retrieve them too.
 View all the Coding Tips that are currently in the database:
 ```bash
 curl -X GET https://k5p4u1y2we.execute-api.eu-west-1.amazonaws.com/default/tips